If you just got your first Betta fish, you may be wondering if your new friend is bored.

 That being said, this is such a fun thing to try and some fish do appear to learn quickly!

-- COMFORTABLE - Coco Hut is a perfect hideout for your fish, crabs and other aquarium pets.
-Its all-natural, eco-friendly material helps recreate the look and feel of their natural habitats, making them happier and healthier aquarium dwellers.
+- COMFORTABLE --- Coco Hut is a perfect hideout for your fish, crabs and other aquarium pets.
+Its unprocessed material helps recreate the look and feel of their native habitats, making them happier and healthier aquarium dwellers.

-- NATURAL, NON-TOXIC - Coco Hut is highly suitable for all aquaria and fish tanks.
-Its organic composition makes it attractive to pets and superior to plastic huts, which may contain toxic chemicals.
+- A HABITAT FOR ALL --- Coco Hut is highly suitable for all aquaria and fish tanks.
+Its composition makes it attractive to pets and superior to plastic huts, which may not be the best and advisable alternative.
 Also, it affords a terrific, pet-friendly economization of space.

 There are many different brands and shapes of caves out there that you can add to your aquarium décor.
 All serve the same basic purpose, though: helping your fish feel safe by offering it a spot to retreat to in case it feels threatened.